French Imperial Army (1804–1815): Dragoons

 The medium-weight mainstays of the French cavalry, although considered heavy cavalry, were used for battle, skirmishing, and scouting.
 They were highly versatile being armed not only with distinctive straight swords, but also muskets with bayonets enabling them to fight as infantry as well as mounted, though fighting on foot had become increasingly uncommon for dragoons of all armies in the decades preceding Napoleon.
 The versatility of a dual-purpose soldier came at the cost of their horsemanship and swordsmanship often not being up to the same standards as those of other cavalry.
 Finding enough large horses proved a challenge.
 Some infantry officers were even required to give up their mounts for the dragoons, creating resentment towards them from this branch as well.
 There were 25, later 30, dragoon regiments.
 In 1815, only 15 could be raised and mounted in time for the Waterloo campaign.

-Below is an abbreviated list of dragoon regiments: